 - USE LIGHT BACKGROUNDS: White is again your friend here.
 I personally love dark background photography but it also made me realize it’s much more difficult to get a picture right on a dark background than on a light one.
 It’s not easy to master the art of perfectly white and dreamy pictures but generally lighter backgrounds are easier to deal with.
 They naturally make food look cleaner and it’s easier for the eye to focus on the food when there is white space around it.

-- USE WHITE PLATES: Of the many articles I have read – even the best photographers keep saying ‘white is never out of fashion’ White plates are like the little black dress of the fashion world.
-Again it makes the food stand out, when your plate is white you can add one element of color in the picture like a napkin or cutlery and you can get a decent picture.
+- USE WHITE PLATES: Of the many articles I have read – even the best photographers keep saying ‘white is never out of fashion’.
+White plates are like the little black dress of the fashion world.
+Again it makes the food stand out.
+When your plate is white you can add one element of color in the picture like a napkin or cutlery and you can get a decent picture.
 As a beginner try to avoid glass or other reflective surfaces.

 - LESS IS MORE: Even though I have said above that styling comes after having learned the basics, it’s good to know that you don’t plate your food for a picture the way you do when you are eating it.
 What I mean is the portion of food needs to be smaller than what would be on actual plate.
 Having too much food on the plate will take away from the beauty and focus on textures of the food.